nightpanda2810/Pixels_Dice_RO/README.md

 ### Additional information
 - The Chrome extension is configurable.
 DO NOT modify Host/Port.
 I haven't found a way to make this work yet without a certificate.
 Feature may be removed.
+- Firmware versions newer than 3-25-2024 may not work, if anything breaks fixes will come after I receive my additional dice.
+- If you are going through the trouble of setting up the Mongo database for roll averages, please be aware the averages displayed within HLO take longer to update than the rest of the modifiers.

 ### Advanced
 These steps are for Windows, but should be similar in Linux.
 Mac OS you are on your own.
-You may need a basic understanding on how to setup a Python application.
+You will need a basic understanding on how to setup a Python application.
 1. Install Python 3.11.x (3.12 will not work)
 2. Install poetry package: pip install poetry
 3. Download this repository as a zip file and extract it to your desired location.